clux/facemaulers/planar/cityofbrass.md

 Champion in 2 nights vs Solar Heinlen (teleports out to forfeit)

 They need to beat the champion for the Artifact.
+Fights USUALLY to the death, but teleport forfeits/disqualifies.
+Mention as they enter.

-Champion: Rak Thulkesh (Previous guard of Asmodeus himself, fought in blood war, devil) 4x attacks, 28 force dmg (spawned star hits)
+Champion: Rak Tulkhesh (Previous guard of Asmodeus himself, fought in blood war, devil) 4x attacks, 28 force dmg (spawned star hits)
 Dispel Legendary (2), Provoke Rage (3)